humblFINANCE/humblDATA/docs/contributing/adding_function.md

      It is common practice in the repo to prepend your logic function, in the `model.py` file, with `calc_...`.
      So the function would be `calc_mandelbrot_channel`.
+     There are two main naming schemes for functions:
+     - `calc`: These are the functions that calculate raw data, heavy math, etc.
+     - `engine`: These are the functions that provide logic for the function, it could be aggregation of data, manipulation of data, but are less math focused and more like a pipeline to get data from one point to another.